lrstanley/nagios-notify-irc/README.md

-# notify-irc
+# nagios-notify-irc

-Nagios script for reporting to an IRC channel when an event occurs.
+Nagios utility for reporting to an IRC channel when an event occurs.

 ## Table of Contents
 - [Releases](#releases)